Bryan Robinson (American football, born 1974)

-Bryan Keith Robinson (June 22, 1974 – June 11, 2016), nicknamed "Big Dog", was an American football defensive tackle.
+Bryan Keith Robinson (June 22, 1974 – June 11, 2016), nicknamed "Big Dog", was an American professional football defensive tackle.
 He was originally signed by the St. Louis Rams as an undrafted free agent in 1997.

-Robinson also played for the Chicago Bears, the Miami Dolphins, the Cincinnati Bengals, and the Arizona Cardinals.
+Robinson also played for the Chicago Bears, Miami Dolphins, Cincinnati Bengals, and Arizona Cardinals.

 College career

 He began his college football career at College of the Desert in Palm Desert, CA. After College of the Desert, Robinson and Bill Hall beat Steve Sarkisian of El Camino College in the 1994 Southern California Bowl at College of the Desert.
 Robinson transferred to the Fresno State Bulldogs in 1995.

 Professional career

 St. Louis Rams

 Bryan Robinson played one season with the St. Louis Rams in 1997, after making the roster as an undrafted free agent.

 Chicago Bears

-Robinson made one of the most memorable plays in recent Chicago Bears history on November 7, 1999.
-Playing at Green Bay in the first Bears game since the death of Walter Payton, he blocked a 28-yard Ryan Longwell field goal attempt in the final seconds to preserve a 14–13 victory over the Packers.
+Robinson made one of the most memorable plays in Chicago Bears history on November 7, 1999.
+Playing at Green Bay in the first Bears game since the death of Walter Payton, he blocked a 28-yard Ryan Longwell field goal attempt in the final seconds to preserve a 14–13 victory over the Packers and end the Bears 10 game losing streak against their rival.
 He was waived on September 5, 2004.
 At the time of his release, he was the longest tenured player on the Chicago Bears defense.